-Members of the Public Sector Superannuation Scheme (PSS) face unique challenges when their total superannuation balance (TSB) exceeds the $2 million threshold, particularly concerning non-concessional contributions (NCCs).
-Once your TSB surpasses this limit, your NCC cap becomes $0, effectively disqualifying you from making further NCCs without incurring substantial penalty tax.
-This includes your member contributions of between 0-10% of your salary which you make fortnightly.
+Members of the Public Sector Superannuation Scheme (PSS) face unique challenges when their total superannuation balance (TSB) exceeds the $2 million threshold.
+This is particularly the case in relation to non-concessional contributions (NCCs).
+Once your TSB surpasses the $2million limit, your NCC cap becomes $0.
+This effectively disqualifies you from making further NCCs without incurring substantial penalty tax.
+NCCs include member contributions if you make them into the fund.

 Understanding the Non-Concessional Contributions Cap

 Non-concessional contributions are after-tax contributions made to your superannuation fund.
 For the 2025-36 financial year, the NCC cap is set at $120,000.
-If your TSB exceeds $2 million at the end of the previous financial year, your NCC cap becomes $0, meaning you cannot make any further NCCs without incurring penalty tax.
+If your TSB exceeds $2 million at the end of the previous financial year, your NCC cap becomes $0.
+This means you cannot make any further NCCs without incurring penalty tax.

 Consequences of Exceeding the NCC Cap

 Exceeding the NCC cap results in the excess amount being subject to an additional tax rate of 45% plus Medicare levy.
 Before this tax is applied, the Australian Taxation Office (ATO) will offer you the option to withdraw the excess contributions, along with 85% of any associated earnings, to avoid the tax.
 If you choose not to withdraw the excess, the amount will remain in your superannuation fund and be taxed accordingly.
-Paying an additional tax at the top marginal rate on contributions paid from salary which has already been taxed potentially at this rate already is a difficult outcome to accept.
+Paying an additional tax at the top marginal rate on contributions that have already been taxed as part of your salary, is a difficult outcome to accept.

 Drawbacks of Ceasing Member Contributions to the PSS